 - You should also be wary of 'stop up' treatments that can bring immediate respite from the bathroom trips but will also inhibit the body's natural infection cleansing process

-Pure essential oils that are effective on Deli / Bali Belly
+Pure essential oils that are effective for belly medicine

 Certain pure essential oils are particularly useful against intestinal bacteria (and virus and parasites).
 They also have properties to help with inflammation, spasm and pain.
 I have travelled using these oils as a preventative measure (see with capsules below) and since have had zero interesting bowel stories to report.